forattini-dev/tuiuiu.js/docs/hooks/use-mouse.md

 ## Double Click

-The `useMouse` hook automatically detects double-clicks and upgrades the `action` to `'double-click'`.
+The system automatically detects double-clicks and triggers `onDoubleClick` or sets `action: 'double-click'`.

-## Limitations

-- **Hit Testing**: Currently, `tuiuiu` does not provide built-in hit testing for components (i.e., "did I click *this* box?").
-You receive global coordinates and must calculate logic based on known layout positions.
-Future versions may add event bubbling.